 What is There to Do in Banff and Jasper if I Stay Longer?

 Banff – In Banff, the highlights are going up the Banff Gondola to Sulphur Mountain and having dinner at Sky Bistro, a tour of Banff by a replica vintage 1930s coach, and a Lake Minnewanka cruise.
-You can read more about my favourite things to do in Banff here in my Western Canada itinerary.
+In my Western Canada itinerary, you can read more about my favourite things to do in Banff.

-I tried to cover as much as I could about the two Rocky Mountaineer routes I’ve been on.
-If you have more questions, please comment below or message me and ask.
-I’m also a travel agent and can book these journeys for you!
+I tried to cover as much as possible about the three Rocky Mountaineer routes I’ve been on.
+Please comment below or message me and ask if you have more questions.